josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 - **If it's in a settings or account page, an explicit three-state toggle is probably better**.
 If a user is in the mindset of setting up an app how they prefer, or choosing for their account, the choice is warranted.
 In those cases, users are deciding what experience they want to have _in the future_, and not just at this specific moment.

 Further, I'd say any app or site a user might be looking at all day long, or multiple times a day—Slack or GitHub, for example—probably warrants a three-way toggle.
-Most sites and apps won't fall into this category, and some will.
+Most sites and apps won't fall into this category, but some will.

 But here I'm mostly just repeating what's already been written quite clearly by Dr. Lea Verou.